Randomization-based joint central limit theorem and efficient covariate adjustment in stratified $2^K$ factorial experiments: Introduction

-Our second contribution is to propose three covariate adjustment methods to improve the estimation efficiency of factorial effects in stratified $2^K$ factorial experiments.
-The first extends the method proposed in \cite{Liu2019} to handle multiple treatments; the second is developed from a conditional inference perspective, which overcomes the drawback of the first method regarding the requirement of equal propensity scores across strata; and the third is applicable in cases with only a few large strata.
+Our second contribution is to propose four covariate adjustment methods to improve the estimation efficiency of factorial effects in randomized block $2^K$ factorial experiments.
+The first method extends the method proposed in \cite{Liu2019} to handle multiple treatments; the second and third methods are developed from a conditional inference perspective, which overcome the drawback of the first method regarding the requirement of equal propensity scores across blocks; and the last method is applicable in cases with only large blocks.
 Under appropriate conditions, we show that the resulting covariate-adjusted factorial effect estimators are all consistent and jointly asymptotically normal.
 Our analysis is conducted under randomization-based inference framework, so our results are robust to model misspecification.
-Moreover, we compare the efficiency of various factorial effect estimators, and show that the asymptotic variance of the first covariate-adjusted factorial effect estimator is no greater than that of the unadjusted estimator when the propensity scores are the same across strata; the second covariate-adjusted method improves the efficiency even when the propensity scores differ across strata; and the third method is generally more efficient than the first two, but it requires the number of strata be fixed, with their sizes tending to infinity.
-In addition, we propose conservative estimators for the asymptotic variances that can be used to construct large-sample conservative confidence intervals or regions for the factorial effects.
+Moreover, we compare the efficiency of various factorial effect estimators, and show that the asymptotic covariance of the first covariate-adjusted factorial effect estimator is no greater than that of the unadjusted estimator when the propensity scores are the same across blocks; the second and third covariate-adjusted methods improve the efficiency even when the propensity scores differ across blocks; and the last method is generally more efficient than the first three, but it requires the number of blocks to be fixed, with their sizes tending to infinity.
+In addition, we propose conservative estimators for the asymptotic covariances that can be used to construct large-sample conservative confidence intervals or regions for the factorial effects.

 The paper proceeds as follows.
-Section 2 introduces the framework and notation of stratified $2^K$ factorial experiments.
+Section 2 introduces the framework and notation of randomized block $2^K$ factorial experiments.
 Section 3 establishes the joint CLT for the unadjusted factorial effects estimator.
-Section 4 proposes three covariate adjustment methods to improve estimation efficiency and studies their asymptotic properties.
+Section 4 proposes four covariate adjustment methods to improve estimation efficiency and studies their asymptotic properties.
 Section 5 provides an extensive simulation study.
 Section 6 contains an application to a clinical trial dataset.
 Section 7 concludes the paper with discussions.
-All proofs of the main results are given in the online Supplementary Material.
+The proofs are given in the Supplementary Material.